-There will be 10-12 homework assignments (each will be due at the beginning of a class on the due date).
+There will be about 8 homework assignments (each will be due at the beginning of the class on the due date).
 Late homework will not be accepted.
 Copying solutions from another student, from the web or any other source and turning them in as your own is a violation of the Academic Code and will lead to severe punishment.
+However, you are encouraged to work with other students in the class.

-Not all homework problems will be graded each week.
-Solutions will be sent to you by e-mail.
+Likely, not all homework problems will be graded each week.
+Homework assignments and their solutions will be sent to you by e-mail.